emin2045/Senior_V2/README.md

 This is my graduation project at university that I started to develop in 2020 and it's been developing in 2021.

-NOTE: Advanced Sessions Plugin is in gitignore, you can download from here:  https://drive.google.com/file/d/1dbTSdf6sbf700FaQqV6vajK0PvYTmjna
+NOTE I: Advanced Sessions Plugin is in gitignore, you can download from here:  https://drive.google.com/file/d/1dbTSdf6sbf700FaQqV6vajK0PvYTmjna

+NOTE II: You need to clone this project via Github Desktop otherwise if you download as zip there will be map load issue.

 Project Engine Version: 4.25